 This a phenomenon-based model plan.
 Classroom in school are places when students are supposed to learn and the most often do.
 But things can go awry, the students can play up and that can result in an unruly class and learning can suffer.
 This model aims to look at how much students learn according to how good the teacher is a classroom control and how good he or she is at teaching per se.

 Genetic algorithms try to solve a computational problem following some principles of organic evolution.
-This model has didactic purposes; it can give us an answer to the simple arithmetic problem on how to find the highest natural number composed by a given number of digits.
-We approach the task using a genetic algorithm, where the possible answers to solve the problem are represented by agents, that in logo programming environment are usually known as “turtles”.
+This model has educational purposes; it can give us an answer to the simple arithmetic problem on how to find the highest natural number composed by a given number of digits.
+We approach the task using a genetic algorithm, where the candidate solutions to the problem are represented by agents, that in logo programming environment are usually known as “turtles”.

 We explore how dynamic processes related to socioeconomic inequality operate to sort students into, and create stratification among, colleges.

 This generic individual-based model of a bird colony shows how the influence neighbour’s stress levels synchronize the laying date of neighbours and also of large colonies.
 The model has been used to demonstrate how this form of simulation model can be recognised as being ‘event-driven’, retaining a history in the patterns produced via simulated events and interactions.